uselesstechjunks/leetcode/docs/source/dl/application/nlp.rst

 	- Ensemble w/ choice shuffle
 - domain understanding

+issues:
+	- hallucination
+		- detection and mitigation
+		- supervised: translation, summarization, image captioning
+			- n-gram (bleu/rouge, meteor)
+				- issues:
+					- reference dependent, usually only one reference
+					- often coarse or granular
+					- unable to capture semantics: fail to adapt to stylistic changes in the reference
+			- ask gpt (selfcheckgpt, g-eval)
+				- evaluate on (a) adherence (b) correctness
+				- issues:
+					- blackbox, unexplainable
+					- expensive
+		- unsupervised:
+			- perplexity-based (gpt-score, entropy, token confidence) - good second order metric to check
+				- issues:
+					- too granular, represents confusion - not hallucination in particular, often red herring
+					- not always available

+	- sycophany
+	- monosemanticity
+		- many neurons are polysemantic: they respond to mixtures of seemingly unrelated inputs.
+		- neural network represents more independent "features" of the data than it has neurons by assigning each feature its own linear combination of neurons.
+If we view each feature as a vector over the neurons, then the set of features form an overcomplete linear basis for the activations of the network neurons.
+		- towards monosemanticity:
+			(1) creating models without superposition, perhaps by encouraging activation sparsity; (2) using dictionary learning to find an overcomplete feature basis in a model exhibiting superposition; and (3) hybrid approaches relying on a combination of the two.
+		- developed counterexamples which persuaded us that the
+			- sparse architectural approach (approach 1) was insufficient to prevent polysemanticity, and that
+			- standard dictionary learning methods (approach 2) had significant issues with overfitting.
+		- use a weak dictionary learning algorithm called a sparse autoencoder to generate learned features from a trained model that offer a more monosemantic unit of analysis than the model's neurons themselves.
+	- alignment and preference
+		- rlhf
+		- dpo
+		- reflexion

 1. information retrieval (q/a, summarization, retrieval)
 	- MLM based: BERT, T5
 	- RTD based: Electra